Teradata/covalent/docs/GETTING_STARTED.md

 Get started with Covalent using the Angular CLI.

-See the  [material2 getting started](https://github.com/angular/material2/blob/master/guides/getting-started.md) for instructions.
+See the  [material getting started](https://github.com/angular/material2/blob/master/guides/getting-started.md) for instructions.

 ## Install the CLI